document object Python API reference

 log(str(my_permissions))

-You can use this method to get access to item data streams in cases where you need to read or modify these streams.
+You can use this method to get access to item data streams when you must read or modify these streams.

 [